svennam92/microprofile-hol/exercises/ex2.md

 In this step, we'll build and push the Docker images representing each of our microservices as well as an Nginx loadbalancer.
 Be sure to login first using `docker login`.

 When running the following steps, make sure to replace `<docker_namespace>` with your own Docker ID.
 In my case, it's `svennam92`.
+Make sure you `cd` to the top-level directory of the git repository.

 ```
-cd ~/JavaMicroprofile

 docker build -t <docker_namespace>/microservice-webapp sample.microservicebuilder.web-app
 docker push <docker_namespace>/microservice-webapp